Close

 LifeStation doesn’t require any contracts, so if you decide a medical alert watch is not for you, you can cancel your subscription at any time.

-LifeStation also offers an app called Find My Loved One, which gives users and identified friends or loved ones the ability to check in with each other and pinpoint the location of the watch wearer.
+LifeStation also offers an app called Find My Loved One, which gives pre-approved friends or family the ability to check in and pinpoint the location of the user.

 FROM OUR TESTER